27 Tips For Young Married Couples For A Strong Union

 But talking it out, making up, and continuing to love each other strengthens your marriage.

-You don’t want to hold a grudge to the point where you don’t see eye to eye.
+Please, don’t hold a grudge to the point where you don’t see eye to eye.

-And both of you are living like the other person doesn’t exist.
+Or you start living like the other person doesn’t exist.

-If they have apologized for what happened, please forgive your spouse and move on.
+If your spouse apologizes for what happened, please forgive and move on.

 But if the issue is bigger than you, seek marriage counseling.